V/Line H type carriage: Socimi bogies

-To prepare for a then-planned order for high speed country trains, in 1986 set LH33 (BTH173-BH153-BCH133) was fitted with Socimi bogies designed for operation at 160 km/h.
+To prepare for a then-planned order for InterCity high speed country trains (which never eventuated), in 1986 set LH33 (BTH173-BH153-BCH133) was fitted with Socimi bogies designed for operation at 160 km/h.
+The set was first sighted equipped as such on 12 January 1986.
 The set was hauled by locomotive A85 on runs between Glenorchy and Lubeck on the main Melbourne to Adelaide line, starting from Wednesday 23 July 1986.
+The section was selected as the longest section of straight track on the Victorian network at 27 km long, though its ordinary track speed was 115 km/h.
+The tests were conducted following V/Line officials' overseas visits to study high speed rail operation in Britain and the Talgo trains in Spain.